 - Milkshakes, Freshly squeezed juices & smoothies

 Unless you book a cruise that advertises an open bar/all-inclusive situation, you will be charged for alcohol and soda drinks.
 I know that Norwegian Cruise Line (NCL) has ships in Europe that do this, and these passengers get an all-inclusive package built into their cruise fare.
-However, that isn’t the case for most North American cruises for whatever reason.
+Also, depending on the level of stateroom you book with NCL, you will have options of a drink package with their “free at sea” promotions.

 There are options for how you choose to pay for your non-included drinks on cruises.
 Most lines offer a prepaid beverage package.
 You can either purchase these packages onboard at the guest services’ desk, or online through your cruise line’s website prior to the cruise.
 Or you can choose to simply pay per drink.
 It’s up to you.